roose242/bmtoolkit/README.md

 Reads data from Beurer Devices.

 The Beurer BM 96 is the only supported yet.
-Many others may work with just a few changes.
+Many other HID-equipped Beurer blood pressure devices may work with just a few changes.

 **disclaimer**